 - Applications must be submitted online.
 Paper applications will not be accepted.

-Applicants who do not meet the criteria for advanced standing may apply to the full MSW program.
+Applicants who do not meet the criteria for advanced standing may apply to the full MSW.

-- Bachelor of Social Work degree completed within the past five years from a baccalaureate social work program accredited by the Council on Social Work Education, recognized through its International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors.
+- Bachelor of Social Work (BSW) completed within the past five years from a baccalaureate social work program accredited by the Council on Social Work Education, recognized through its International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors.

-- Grade of “A” or equivalent in each field placement course.
+- Grade of A or equivalent in each field placement course.

 Candidacy for a Master of Social Work

 - Refer to Advancement to Candidacy criteria.

 - Successfully complete MSW comprehensive examination, which is completed in SWK A635.

 - Complete the General University Requirements for Graduate Degrees.